meh/meh.github.io/data/blog/posts/rake-convert.md

 There obviously are some limitations, but generally it works.

 The trick is that it overloads the sh rake function making it add the shell command to a Makefile instead of executing it.
-It the executes the tasks in a way to write down Makefile rules in the right way.
+It then executes the tasks to write down Makefile rules in the right way.

 The configure generation instead overloads mkmf functions and translates them into simple shell script.